wesovilabs/exkorpion/README.md

     end
     ```

+## Getting started with Exkorpion

+As was mentioned above Exkorpion is a test framework focused on helping developers to work under BDD.
+Then, as you could guess the syntax
+will look like Given-When-Then.

+Below you can find some very basic examples of use of **Exkorpio**

 ## Project status

 Just starting with basic functionality to hopefully get some feedback and continue working on new functionalities.

-## Getting started with Exkorpion

-As was mentioned above Exkorpion is a test framework focused on helping developers to work under BDD.

 ## Contributors